MY FAVORITE RESOURCES

 Snappa is another great graphic design tool for non-designers and they have an amazing array of templates that make creating channel art, thumbnails, and banners simple, quick, and easy.
 Start using for FREE or sign up for unlimited downloads from $15/month.
 It also integrates with Buffer.

 VidPros is my backup and back-office video editing team.
 When I’m inundated with video editing projects I turn to VidPros because they will edit my videos the same way I do and in most instances better.
 They are adaptable and quick and if you just need video editing without the video strategy I’d recommend you head straight to them.

 Check out my home studio equipment list here

 Content Creation & SEO Tools

-Conversion.ai is a one-stop resource for everything content creation-related.
-They take care of all the brainstorming, and scripting so you can focus on what’s really important: positioning yourself as an industry expert who makes conversions happen since you can now have a copywriter in your computer.
+Jasper.ai [formerly known as Conversion.ai] is a one-stop resource for everything content creation-related.
+They take care of all the brainstorming, and scripting so you can focus on what’s really important: positioning yourself as an industry expert who makes conversions happen since you can now have a copywriter on your computer.

 TubeBuddy is a wonderful chrome extension that enables users to easily manage their channels through the use of a number of tools ranging from productivity to SEO to Research and Promotion.
 Tubebuddy also provides some amazing bulk features that save you tons of time.

 VidIQ like Tubebuddy is a wonderful chrome extension that enables users to easily manage their channels through the use of a number of tools ranging from productivity to SEO to Research and Promotion.
 It’s a life and time-saver.

 MorningFame makes researching keywords for your YouTube channel stress-free.
 I like to call it keyword research for dummies because they make understanding why a keyword is a good search term or a bad one by incorporating an easy and effective grading system.
 It also evaluates the status of your current videos and makes collecting your title, description, and tags convenient.